duh-rpc/duh-go/README.md

 #### Content-Type and Accept Headers
 Clients SHOULD NOT specify any mime type parameters as specified in RFC2046.
-Any parameters after `;` in the provided content type will be ignored by the server.
+Any parameters after `;` in the provided content type CAN be ignored by the server.

 The Content Type is expected to be specified in the following format, omitting any mime type parameters like `;charset=utf-8` or `;q=0.9`.